In a pinch with little time to clean? Turn to this DIY all purpose natural surface cleaner!

 Clove Essential Oil

 The warm, spicy scent of clove essential oil is often instantly familiar because of its connection with fall and winter traditions.
-Pumpkin pie anyone?
-The oil comes from flower buds of the clove tree in exotic Indonesia, Madagascar, and the Melaka Islands.
+Pumpkin pie, anyone?
+The oil comes from the flower buds of the clove tree in exotic Indonesia, Madagascar, and the Melaka Islands.
 It is an effective moth repellent and commonly used as an air freshener.

 CLEANING BENEFITS